 3. Understand the value of the business

-Nearly two-thirds of business owners say they’ve had their business valued in the last three years.
-(Source: 2018 MassMutual Business Owner Perspectives Study).
+Just over half of business owners say they’ve had their business valued in the last three years, according to MassMutual’s 2022 Business Owner Perspectives Study.
 However, it’s not uncommon for business owners to value their businesses themselves, have a stale valuation, or simply rely on formulas.
 Merely guessing or making assumptions about value tends to result in an overinflated, unrealistic figure.